For a list of current opportunities and to apply, please visit InfoReady Review.

-We offer support for faculty-led research projects through four internal grant programs.
+We offer support for faculty-led research projects through five internal grant programs.
 These programs are investments in the diverse research of the Lehigh faculty, and grants are awarded through a competitive process.
-You can find tips and advice in preparing your proposal from Dr. Alan Snyder's presentation September 12, 2017.

-- NEW Fast Track Faculty Research Grants (FT-FRG) provide funding of up to $6,000 for quick support to allow Lehigh faculty to take advantage of a time-limited opportunity to grow their work.
+NEW Fast Track Faculty Research Grants (FT-FRG) provide funding of up to $6,000 for quick support to allow Lehigh faculty to take advantage of a time-limited opportunity to grow their work.
 Priority will be given to those proposals that are likely to enable development of a new research focus, expand applicants' research programs beyond their current scope, or enable ongoing programs to have expanded impact.
 Applicants must make a compelling case for funding under the fast track program.
 Typically, this will involve a time-limited need or opportunity that will have passed prior to the expected November or April funding of regular FRG grants.
 Applications suitable for the regular once-per-semester FRG program will not be considered.

 - Instrumentation Funding Opportunities - NSF MRI and Lehigh CREF - Two opportunities for acquisition of research instrumentation, the NSF Major Research Instrumentation (MRI) program and a Lehigh Critical Research Equipment Fund (CREF) are managed by OVPRGS.
 One is a limited-submission NSF grant and the other is an internal opportunity to acquire research equipment necessary to the research activity of our investigators.

 - Cluster hiring and development - Cluster development and hiring is aimed at assembling faculty around an interdisciplinary theme, area of interest or problem, and should result in providing the critical mass necessary to affect important new areas of scholarship, teaching, and research.
 For more information, visit the Cluster Initiative website.

 - Other Lehigh-awarded funds Other funding opportunities exist within Lehigh, and are administered by some individual departments and programs.